eugeneantonevich/t-launcher/README.md

 ### Static

-You can set static action data. (use section "rules")
+Action rules can be statically-set (use section "rules").

 For example: